Cornell Transfer Acceptance Rate and Requirements — 2025

 Once considered the “easiest” Ivy League school to gain admission into, Cornell today has a single-digit admit rate for freshman applicants.
-However, for anyone who wasn’t able to earn admission right from high school, the university admits 800+ transfer applicants every year.
+However, for anyone who wasn’t able to earn admission right out of high school, the university admits 800+ transfer applicants every year.
 Even more encouraging, acceptance rates for transfers at this university are roughly double the rate for freshman applicants.
-The following blog will reveal the Cornell transfer acceptance rate as well other essential pieces of information like the Cornell transfer deadline, the requirements/checklist for applicants, the Cornell transfer decision date and much more.
+The following blog will reveal the Cornell transfer acceptance rate as well as other essential pieces of information like the Cornell transfer deadline, the Cornell transfer requirements, the Cornell transfer decision date, and much more.

 Cornell Transfer Acceptance Rate